 During the Max 2 days, players at reasonably high skill levels continued to get their AAAs but this time there was a purpose to it all.
-The way the unlock system (for additional, hidden content) worked on Max 2, a player could rush the system and get new songs and courses earlier than normal play by means of AAAs (any difficulty).
+The way the unlock system (for additional, hidden content) worked on Max 2 was such that a player could rush the system and get new songs and courses earlier than by normal play by means of AAAs (any difficulty).
 What this ended up doing for two particular arcades (one in Kanto and the other in Kansai) was start a race to see which arcade could unlock the whole game the fastest.
 As it turned out, the Kansai team won by unlocking everything in 1 week, 5 days.
 Similarly, the Kanto team did it in 2 weeks and 1 day.
 (For those interested, the arcade in Kanto was Zama Muthos, though the arcade in Kyoto is now long gone.
 However, the arcade in Kyoto was open 24 hours a day which gave them a distinct advantage).

 The amusing part about this unlock system was that Konami expected it to take much longer to complete than it took a number of arcades.
 The speed at which players fully unlocked the game rendered Konami's planned periodical release of special operator codes to unlock new content in installments redundant for many.
-The first partial unlock code was released after the entire unlock contents were made known from contents anymore.
-One of the suspected reasons Konami does not have any machine-level unlock system like this in place anymore is because of the AAA race and the fact they overvalued the difficulty involved in getting an AAA (any song/difficulty) while at the same time underestimated the skill of the hardcore players of the game (this became an issue again at the DDR Extreme test location event).
-Even so, the reaction from players and arcade 'teams' not quite capable (or wealthy enough) to AAA songs all day was mostly neutral.
+The first partial unlock code was released after the entire unlock contents were made known from this AAA race.
+Granted, players could only play all of the unlocked content on a fully unlocked arcade machine at the time. but there was no surprise to the unlock contents anymore.
+One of the suspected reasons Konami does not have any machine-level unlock system like this in place anymore is because of the AAA race and the fact they overestimated the difficulty involved in getting an AAA (any song/ difficulty) while at the same time underestimated the skill of the hardcore players of the game.
+(This became an issue again at the DDR Extreme test location event) Even so, the reaction from players and arcade 'teams' not quite capable (or wealthy enough) to AAA songs all day was mostly neutral.
 For the most part, the only players frustrated with this turn of events were the ones that were at a relatively high skill level at their arcade that were also the only one there and couldn't unlock the machine all by themselves at any rushed pace.
 The only time in which this was a disadvantage was during the Internet Rankings, when those machines with the unlocked content allowed players to practice specific songs in the courses before being made freely selectable to the masses later on with an unlock code.
 In general a code was released after a set of ranking courses finished and unlocked some of the songs featured in these courses.